 Probation violation is a serious offense that occurs when a person avoids or breaks any of the terms or conditions of his or her probation.
 When those terms are broken, the person serving probation faces severe consequences and penalties, including the possibility of additional probation terms, significant fines, a revoked probation or, more significantly, jail time.

 Probation violation is a serious offense that occurs when a person avoids or breaks any of the terms or conditions of his or her probation.
 When those terms are broken, the person serving probation can face severe consequences and penalties, including the possibility of additional probation terms, significant fines, a revoked probation or, more significantly, jail time.
 The last thing you want is to go, or return, to prison.
-Having an experienced criminal defense lawyer review your case for free can make all the difference.
+Get expert help from an experienced criminal defense lawyer near you.